-Most of my career I’ve been looking at companies who have been around for at least 30 years, so working for a start-up has definitely been new.
+For most of my career, I’ve been looking at companies that have been around for at least 30 years, so working for a start-up has definitely been new.
 I think the main shift in my understanding has been realizing that my research and learning can be incorporated into the actual product.
 It’s exciting to see my work going towards building a differentiated product that can do well in this market.

 Have you had any moments yet where you’ve been able to collaborate with some of the developers?